 Ksusha became a world traveler as she grew up in Latvia, taking family summer trips across Europe – Hungary, Czechoslovakia, Greece, Spain and Italy.
 She moved with her family to the United States at age 11 but has continued to travel, even studying in Paris for a while.
-Her focus is now set on New Zealand, Australia and the South Pacific.
+Her focus is now set on New Zealand, Australia and the South Pacific and she is certified Kiwi, Aussie and Tahiti Tiare Specialist.

 Ksusha brings a “can do” attitude to every trip she plans – probably thanks to the escapades she and her family got up to during her childhood.
 Her first travel memory is a trip to Hungary where her father somehow ended up rescuing a goat from a drainage pipe!
 She also remembers riding a camel at the pyramids in Giza, Egypt as a seven-year-old and being in complete awe.